Dat So La Lee: Resting place

 Dat So La Lee is buried in the Stewart Cemetery on Snyder Avenue in Carson City, Nevada.
 Though very much surrounded by diverse cultures because of the recognition of her work, she would only have a Woodfords medicine man named Tom Walker treat her and prepare her for death.
-On December 2, 1925 they began a four-day ritual to help her complete her days so that she could pass on to death.
+On December 2, 1925, they began a four-day ritual to help her complete her days so that she could pass on to death.
 She died on December 6, 1925.
 Her simple marble grave marker reads "Dat So La Lee / Famous Washoe Basket Maker / Died 12.
 6. 25."
-A rather cryptic nearby Nevada state historic marker reads, "Myriads of stars shine over the graves of our ancestors."
+A nearby Nevada state historic marker reads, "Myriads of stars shine over the graves of our ancestors."

 Dat So La Lee Post #12 of the American Legion in Reno, NV is named for her.